Mistrial declared in Bill Cosby's criminal trial as jury deadlocks

 In July 2015, a judge unsealed Cosby's deposition in that 2006 civil lawsuit.
 Cosby's admissions in that deposition led Montgomery County prosecutors to file charges against him.

 The trial started June 5.
-Cosby, who is legally blind and carries a cane, has arrived in court each day with someone from the world of entertainment.
+Cosby, who is legally blind and carries a cane, arrived in court each day with someone from the world of entertainment.
 Keshia Knight Pulliam, who played Rudy Huxtable on "The Cosby Show," escorted Cosby into court on the first day of the trial.

 His wife, Camille, walked into court with him Monday, her first appearance at the trial.